Aditi505/apache-airflow/README.md

-Steps to install airflow on windows without Docker on the local system
+Steps to install Airflow on windows without Docker on the local system

 Step 1: Control Panel | Programs and Features | Turn Windows features on or off